jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 Private procedures can be compiled inline except when infinite recursion is possible.

 You can also choose to compile all procedures inline.
 This means that when you have compiled the module you don’t have separate procedures anymore, so you can’t have separate interface members, so no interfaces and no classes.
 That way the whole object oriented organization collapses and you have one pile of spaghetti code.
 Spaghetti code that is *way* faster than the organized code.
 However, you can’t use the classes of the module anymore.
-You’d have to have the module’s source code to be able to program with it again.
+You’d might have the module’s source code to be able to program with it again.

 #### Inline Module